bcornec/Lab-git/Git/Base.md

  #MaxStartups 10:30:60
  #Banner /etc/issue.net
 ```
-These modifications are for now in your working directory.
-Nothing happened to your repository.
+These modifications are for now in your working directory, but nothing happened to your repository.
 You can easily cancel all these modifications if you want (Hint use `git reset`).
-Now, as previously, we'll use the `git add` command to place these changes in the staging area.
-From there, you'll be able to add them to your repository if you want.
-Git can help you commit only changes relevant to a coherent modification.
-For that use the following (do not choose all modifications):
+Now, we can add these changes to git's staging area, and from the staging area commit those changes to the repository.
+You should only commit related changes in a single commit (e.g. commit either a bugfix or a new feature, not both) to make it easy to see which changes are connected later.
+As an example (do not select all changes):

 `userX:~/localrepo$` **`git add -p`**
 ```